 One person can claim expenses for another person and be reimbursed.
 They must have proof that they paid the expense in order to be reimbursed.

-When combining personal travel with U of O business travel, payment will be based on the least expensive and reasonable means of transportation, and the meal and lodging per diem to which the traveler would have been entitled to while traveling on official business.
+When combining personal travel with UO business travel, payment will be based on the least expensive and reasonable means of transportation, and the meal and lodging per diem to which the traveler would have been entitled to while traveling on official business.
 This is generally one day before and one day after the dates of the conference/meeting.
 No payment will be made for vacation days.
-Expenses associated with an employees family and friends that travel with the traveler, are not reimbursable.
+Expenses associated with an employee's family and friends that travel with the traveler, are not reimbursable.
 Sight seeing costs are also considered a personal expense and will not be reimbursed.
 An airfare quote is required.

 Incidental expenses have already been figured into the meal per diem and are not reimbursed as separate expenses.
 The term "incidental expenses" includes laundry, cleaning and pressing of clothing and tips and gratuities.